Vegan Vitamin D3 5000 IU Supplement to Help Boost the Immune System

 Deficiency in vitamin D: A worrying and common problem

 Despite the crucial importance of this vitamin, deficiency in vitamin D is surprisingly common.
-Indeed, it’s currently one of the most widespread and concerning deficiencies in the population.
+Indeed, it is currently one of the most widespread and concerning deficiencies in the population.

 A normal blood level for vitamin D is considered to be 30 ng/mL but in many countries, the majority of the population have levels below the recommended threshold (20).

-And that’s without taking into account the adverse effect of advancing age on vitamin D levels.
-In Europe, studies have shown that as many as 80% of older people have sub-optimal levels of vitamin D (21-22).
+And that is without taking into account the adverse effect of advancing age on vitamin D levels.
+In Europe, studies have shown that as many as 80% of older people have suboptimal levels of vitamin D (21-22).

 Yet, the fact is that a lack of vitamin D is associated with many kinds of health problems: respiratory concerns, muscle weakness, osteoporosis, mental health issues, corruption of cells, etc. (23).

 Why is vitamin D deficiency so widespread?

-As you know, the body produces vitamin D when the skin is exposed to the sun, which is why it’s sometimes referred to as the ‘sunshine vitamin’.
+As you know, the body produces vitamin D when the skin is exposed to the sun, which is why iit is sometimes referred to as the ’sunshine vitamin’.
 The problem is that for the majority of us, sunshine does not provide enough.

-To start with, the benefit we get from the sun in winter, or when it’s cloudy, is negligible.
-But even in summer, our modern way of life means we tend to spend more time indoors (working in an office or workshop, doing domestic chores, certain routines ...) and we don’t synthesize as much vitamin D as our bodies need (24-25).
+To start with, the benefit we get from the sun in winter or when it is cloudy is negligible.
+But even during summer, our modern way of life means we tend to spend more time indoors (working in an office or workshop, doing domestic chores, certain routines...) and we do not synthesize as much vitamin D as our bodies need (24-25).

 And older people’s skin produces even less of the vitamin (26).

 Key dietary sources of vitamin D

-Fortunately, the diet can provide us with additional vitamin D provided, that is, that you eat well-balanced meals.
-So try to regularly eat the following vitamin D-containing foods:
+Fortunately, the diet can provide us with additional vitamin D provided that you eat well-balanced meals.
+Therefore, you should try to regularly eat the following vitamin D-containing foods: